seung-lab/ngl_bench/README.md

 # Neuroglancer Benchmark for Automated Proofreading

-The pipeline for obtaining full connectomes (brain wirings) is steadily being automated.
-Starting with electron microscopy images, segmentation models generate 3D neuron reconstructions.
-However, even with superhuman precision, some neurons contain errors.
+The pipeline to obtain full connectomes (brain wirings) is steadily being fully automated, from the images obtained by electron microscopy, segmentation models then build 3D models of the neurons.
+However, even with superhuman precision from the models, some reconstructed neurons bear errors.
+Currently, a team of human proofreaders are manually finding these errors and correcting them through a Web Interface called **Neuroglancer**.

-Currently, human proofreaders manually detect and correct these errors using a Web Interface called **Neuroglancer**.
-This process is **unscalable**.
-We need **intelligent agents** capable of making human-level proofreading decisions and applying them within Neuroglancer to assist our teams.

-The **Neuroglancer environment** presents several challenges.
-While the ultimate goal is fully automated proofreading, intermediate tasks such as **efficient neuron navigation, error detection, and synapse identification** can contribute to progress.
+This is **unscalable**.
+We need **Agents** capable of making human-level decisions and applying them through the Web interface onto the neurons to help our teams.
+The Neuroglancer environment is a challenging one.
+While the overall goal is fully automated proofreading, we could imagine several intermediate challenges that could lead to it. (navigating efficiently neurons, finding errors, finding synapses…).

 ## Understanding the Setup